 Picture Identification tags are one way to maintain a safe, secure school environment.
 For that reason, ID tags are required of all RHS students, staff, and faculty.
-All RHS students pay a one-time yearly \$20.00 fee, which covers the processing of the ID card and various class fees.
-Club dues are not included in the once-time yearly ID fee.
+All RHS students will be given one initial school ID.
+Club or organization dues are not included in the once-time yearly ID.

 Student ID's may be required to attend many school functions such as assemblies, pep rallies, field trips, PBIS related events, and student spectator bus trips.
 If a student loses his/her student ID, a replacement will be available for \$5.00.
-If a student wishes to pay an additional \$20.00, he or she may purchase a HORNET ACTIVITY ID, which admits the student to all regular season home athletic contests for FREE.
-The value of the HORNET ACTIVITY ID is over \$100.00.
+Students may pay \$40.00 in order to purchase a RAYVILLE HIGH SCHOOL ACTIVITY ID, which admits the student to all regular season home athletic contests for FREE.
+The value of the RAYVILLE HIGH SCHOOL ACTIVITY ID is over \$100.00.